tommyettinger/juniper/README.md

 numbers, or normal base 10 numbers) to write a serialized String.
 You can use the `Deserializer.deserialize()` method (which also optionally takes a `Base`, and it must be the same used to write the String) to read an `EnhancedRandom` back.
 It will have the `EnhancedRandom` type as far as the compiler can tell, but it will use the correct implementation to match the generator that was serialized.
+All `EnhancedRandom` generators are also `Externalizable`, which allows them to be serialized without serializing the `Random` fields they inherit (and almost never use).

 Some generators have the ability to `leap()` ahead many steps in their sequence, guaranteeing some span of values will not overlap with the next call to `leap()`.
 The Xoshiro generators have an exact-length leap that guarantees a